-A Mortgage or Deed of Trust is the document by which real property becomes security (collateral) for a loan.
+A document by which real property becomes security (collateral) for a loan.
 The borrower gives LCEF a security interest in the property.
-It is signed by the authorized signers of the borrowing corporation and then placed of record with the county recorder.
+It is signed by the authorized signers of the borrowing corporation and then placed on record with the county recorder.